unpinned/unpinned.computer/content/blog/systemd-inside-podman.md

 date = 2023-02-11
 +++

-<mark>UPDATE: Apparently you don't have to change bools anymore!
-Its supported out of the box now! https://github.com/coreos/fedora-coreos-tracker/issues/397#issuecomment-1343214681</mark>
+### UPDATE: Apparently you don't have to change bools anymore!
+Its supported out of the box now!
+[See this](https://github.com/coreos/fedora-coreos-tracker/issues/397#issuecomment-1343214681)

-~~For Linux distributions that use SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know that you are allowing to run systemd inside a Podman container.~~
+<strike>For Linux distributions that use SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know that you are allowing to run systemd inside a Podman container.</strike>

-~~You have to change the `container_manage_cgroup` bool.~~
+<strike>You have to change the `container_manage_cgroup` bool.</strike>

-~~To do this run `setsebool -P -N container_manage_cgroup 1`~~
+<strike>To do this run `setsebool -P -N container_manage_cgroup 1`</strike>

 Then you have to build your Containerfile which installs and initalizes systemd.